 SBTs have many use cases because there are many financial applications in TradFi that aren’t transferable e.g. credit card numbers and bank accounts.
 SBTs mimick that utility.

 SBTs may also play a huge role in identity verification.
 However, to safely do so, users will need to be able to selectively disclose only some information while keeping other data shielded.
 Users won’t want to reveal everything about themselves every time the token is used.
-Currently, there are no privacy solutions for SBTs, but the kind of selective disclosure they require is exactly what Findora can provide.
+The kind of selective disclosure they require is exactly what Findora can provide.

 NFTs are Finding Their Utility